Shadow-of-N7/SenseHatPatterns/README.md

 	.\deploy_to_raspi.bat <hostname> <username> <password>

-All files will be deployed automatically
+All files will be deployed automatically; if there is already an instance of the project running, it will be terminated an its files removed, the Sense HAT will be reset and the new version will be started.
+Warning: Any local changes on the Pi will be lost in the process.

 ## Putty / Pscp / Plink license note: